 3.4 Library notices will only be sent by email, normally to UEA email addresses (or personal email addresses for external members).
 Non-receipt of notices, for whatever reason, cannot be accepted as a reason for late return, otherwise other users are potentially disadvantaged.
 Users are therefore advised to check their Library account and emails regularly.

-3.6 A temporary freeze on further borrowing may be imposed for the late return of any Library material requested by other users.
-Users are encouraged to speak to Library staff as there is a range of extenuating circumstances where we may be able to provide mitigation.
+3.6 A temporary freeze on further borrowing may be imposed for the late return of any Library material requested by other users (your IT account is unaffected).
+Users are encouraged to contact Library staff as soon as possible with any problems or queries relating to their Library account or items they have borrowed as there is a range of extenuating circumstances where we may be able to help resolve the issue or provide mitigation.

 3.8 Individuals must return all items and pay any charges before the end of their course or, in the case of staff, before they leave the University or Institute or cease teaching courses franchised or validated by the University.
 External members must return all items and pay any charges by the expiry date on their campus card.

 3.9 Items must be returned via the self-service machines or placed in the designated returns box(es).
 Should neither option be available, items must be handed to Library reception.
 Items remain your responsibility until they appear as returned on the Library system.
 Users may be liable for the cost of repair of any item damaged or any item lost while the loan remains on their account.

 3.10 Some items may be borrowed by UEA students and staff for an extended period over the vacations.
 See the Library website for further details.

 3.11 Material in the Library’s special collections is subject to special regulations regarding its use.

 3.12 Audio Visual material is licensed for academic use only, i.e. not for recreational purposes.